Copyediting 3: Progress

 Other price discounts are available.
 See the fees page.

 Your performance on the final assignment determines whether you have passed the course.
-When you have finished the course you can download and print a certificate that states either that you have 'Passed' the course or, if you are unlucky enough not to have passed, that you have 'Completed' it.
+When you have finished the course you can download and print a certificate that states either that you have passed the course – with merit or with distinction if you do well – or, if you are unlucky enough not to have passed, that you have completed it.

-Reminds you of the principles and practice you should already know.
+Unit 1 reminds you of the principles and practice you should already know, as covered in Copyediting 1 and Copyediting 2.

-Possible styles for the three most commonly used reference systems and some general tips on how to organise work on notes and references.
+Unit 3 looks at styles used with three commonly used reference systems and gives some general tips on how to organise work on notes and references.

 - Tutors usually respond to ad hoc queries about the course within a day or so.